Charles Dod: Works

 Dod's reputation was made by the Parliamentary Companion and the Peerage, Baronetage, and Knightage.
 The former, from the winter of 1832, included the first reformed parliament, and was updated at least annually; the latter appeared first in 1841, and was an annual.

-Dod's "Peerage Baronetage and Knightage" continued to release books into the 20th century including editions in 1872, 1908, 1915, 1919 was released in its 82nd year, and more book produced.
+Dod's Peerage, Baronetage, Knightage, of Great Britain and Ireland continued to release books into the 20th century including editions in 1872, 1908, 1915, 1919 was released in its 82nd year, and more book produced.

 Family

 Dod married on 24 October 1814, Jane Eliza, eldest daughter of John Baldwin of Cork.
 Their only son was Robert Phipps Dod, who was educated at King's College, London, entered the 53rd Shropshire Regiment of militia, and served as a captain from 26 January 1855 to his death in 1865.
 He assisted his father in the compilation of The Parliamentary Companion and The Peerage, Baronetage, and Knightage, and took over the management of these works after 1843.
 Birth and Worth, an Enquiry into the Practical Use of a Pedigree, was printed by him in 1849 for presentation to his friends.
 He died at his residence, Nant Issa Hall, near Oswestry, Shropshire, 9 January 1865, from the effects of an accident while shooting in the previous December.
 He married, 9 February 1859, Catherine Emma, eldest daughter of the Rev. John Robert Nathaniel Kinchant.